 So back to my toddler (if you are still reading by now!), do you want to know what finally worked?
 After many exhausting efforts to get him to sit back down for meals, we rolled with it.
 We got rid of the restrictive high chair, got him a big boy booster seat, and skipped the strapping him in.
 Once he felt he had some freedom and a little independence, he went with it (with a little encouragement).
 Bedtimes are getting better too.
 I guess being too restrictive just isn’t good for any of us in the long run!
 We’re human!

 One last thing…if you need guidance on weight loss, want to learn proper portioning and even get a personal meal plan based off your caloric needs (not a diet), please don’t hesitate to make an appointment with me.
 We can skip the fad diets and cut to the chase of what science has proven to work, for permanent and healthful results.
-Check out www.food4success.com for more info on my services, a schedule of upcoming classes, and how to contact me.
+Check out my online classes or contact me to start taking care of YOU.

 Until next time!